-Epinephelus has an elongated golden-yellow blotch behind the head.
-Sometimes it is hardly visible to the human eye.
+Epinephelus has an elongated golden-yellow blotch behind the head, although it is hardly visible to the human eye.
 The lower jaw is very prominent, the body slender, attached to a pointed head.
 The base or background colour is generally beige-brown.
 Although, it might appear pale in colour out in the open.
-Golden Blotch Grouper resting on the bottom may appear darker and mottled in colour.
-The juvenile Golden Grouper has a slight convex tail.
-The young adults take on a concave formed tail as they grow.
+Golden Blotch Grouper rest on the bottom and may appear darker and mottled in colour.
+The juvenile Golden Grouper has a slight convex tail, whilst the young adults take on a concave formed tail as they grow.

 Growth and Food;